Clipping in the spring – should you clip the shedding horse?

 - You will still need to monitor the weather.
 This included blanketing at night, during the rain, and maybe even some sun protection.

 - Your horse will still shed.
-It’s just the hairs will be much, much shorter.
+It’s just the hair will be much, much shorter.
 You may, or may not, be digging this.

 - You may get requests from barn mates to clip their horse, too, because yours looks so spiffy!

 The best-clipped horses have super slick hair and fresh, sharp blades.
 For clipping tips, you can read this gem about preparing your horse for clipping.

 Shop for all of your color-enhancing and horse clipper needs here.
 As an Amazon Associate, I earn from qualifying purchases, which are not a penny more for you.
 I couldn’t be more grateful for your support!